 Date of our travel: April 2014

 More details on our travel budget blog post below:

 Climate in Indonesia: When should you travel to Indonesia?

 Indonesia is a very large country and therefore the climate can vary between different regions.
 However, the country's tropical climate also means that there is a so-called "dry" season as well as a "rainy" season.

 Overall the dry season extends from May to October.
 During these months it rains only very little and rarely.
 This is certainly an advantage for activities such as the beach, but it should not be forgotten that it means that the landscapes will also be "drier" and less green.

 The rainy season extends from November to April.
 The volume of rainfall varies by region (it rains more in the mountains than on the coast).
-For our part, we came to Indonesia in April and enjoyed it very much travelling at this season!
+In our case, we came to Indonesia in April and enjoyed very much traveling at this season!
 The temperature is very pleasant (this is generally valid all year round) ;) and it didn't rain much anymore (often the rain fell for 1-2 hours at the end of the day).

 After that, it is obvious that conditions can vary from one year to another, but overall Indonesia has a fairly mild climate throughout the year!